justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 To explain comonads, a good place to start is how they relate to monads.
 In order to get from monad to comonad, we define operations that are the `dual` of those in monad.
 By dual, we mean that the direction of the data flows is reversed.

-The Functor type class has a single operation `map` which lets us take a pure function that converts pure values `A` to pure values of type `B`, and se you can see from the type signature it does so in some context `F`.
+The Functor type class has a single operation `map` which lets us take a pure function that converts pure values `A` to pure values of type `B`, and as you can see from the type signature it does so in some context `F`.
 Examples of a context could be lists, futures (tasks, ios), options.
 For our simple example we will consider lists of things as our context but bear in mind that contexts are not always simple containers.

 ```scala
 trait Functor[F[_]] {